Academic Integrity Policy

 To protect the rights and maintain the trust of honest individuals and support appropriate behavior, the ACMA provides sanctions related to academic dishonesty.

-Academic and Disciplinary Sanctions
+Academic and disciplinary sanctions

 The ACMA procedures provide for two types of sanctions: academic sanctions and disciplinary sanctions.
 Academic sanctions range from a warning to removal from the educational program, and include deductions of points or alterations in grades.
 Academic sanctions are ultimately determined by the chief academic officer.
 Disciplinary sanctions may be recommended and can include expulsion from the academic program.